codecombat/codecombat/docs/PRODUCT_RULES.md

 - Re-running always restarts at field 1, not at the failed or previously displayed field.
 - A mission completes only after the same code passes all fields.

+## Intentional infinite-loop mission

+- Mission 14 teaches conditional loops and the danger of a condition that stays `true` forever.
+- Its canonical code collects the required gem and then runs `while (true)` with a Japanese `hero.say(...)` inside every iteration.
+- The explanation clearly states that an always-true loop cannot reach later instructions and may continuously consume computer resources.
+- The explanation clearly instructs the learner to reload the browser with the circular reload icon or `Ctrl+F5`.
+- On the first click on `実行する`, mission completion and the next mission unlock are persisted before the infinite demonstration starts.
+- During the demonstration, closing the speech bubble starts the next loop iteration and shows the same speech again.
+- Adventure controls remain unavailable during the demonstration.
+Reloading the page is the intended exit.
+- After reload, the persisted completion allows the learner to continue to mission 15.
+- Automated validation must not execute the truly infinite canonical solution directly; it validates the special mission metadata and runtime mechanism instead.

 ## Legend disclosure

 - The legend reveals objects progressively and contains no duplicate entries.
 - The hero is visible from mission 00.
 - Gem and goal are visible from mission 01.
 - Frog is hidden before mission 02 and appears exactly once from mission 02 onward.
-- Trap appears from mission 06.
+- Trap appears from mission 07.
-- Key and door appear from mission 08.
+- Key and door appear from mission 09.
-- Enemy appears from mission 13.
+- Enemy appears from mission 15.
 - Future forms such as dragon stay hidden until their story introduction.

 ## Admin mode